steveiliop56/tinyauth-docs/docs/guides/github-oauth.md

-# Setting up Tinyauth with Github OAuth
+# OAuth with Github OAuth

 Tinyauth has builtin support for Github OAuth with just two environment variables.
 Most of the hard work happens on the Github side rather than Tinyauth.